fooplugins/foogallery/README.txt

 = 3.0.0 =

-This is a major update, where we have modernized every gallery layout, introduced a gallery layout selector and made many more changes across the board.
+This is a major update, where we have modernized every gallery layout, introduced a gallery layout selector and made many more improvements.

-* Date Updated : 12 Oct 2025
+* Date Updated : 13 Oct 2025
 * Change : Gallery Templates are now called Gallery Layouts.
 * New : Added visual gallery layout selector in gallery edit page.
 (MAJOR IMPROVEMENT!!)
 * New : Added 6 more hover effect icons.